Typical Down Payment On A House

 There will also likely be an escrow fund established.
 The escrow fund is designed to pay the yearly property taxes and homeowner’s insurance.
 The fund will usually start with some reserves to cover 2 to 4 months of taxes and insurance.

-All of these fees can add up to several thousand dollars.
+All of these fees can add up to several thousand dollars and are above and beyond the money needed for the down payment.
 Your mortgage lender can provide you with a Loan Estimate that spells out the items being charged to you and an approximation of the total of the costs.

 While the seller of the home can pay a portion, or perhaps all of the closing costs, you should not count on this when you are planning and negotiating.
 You don’t want to pin your hopes on buying a home, with the assumption that the seller will happily pay the closing costs, and then learn that you will be asked to pay several thousands of dollars at the time of the closing.

 Ideas for Saving Money to Buy a Home

 Here are a few ideas that may help you develop a strategy for saving the money needed for the closing costs, moving expenses, and down payment on your home.